Catalog Advanced Search

 Are Contact Hours awarded for IPCO?

-Yes, 24.5 ANCC contact hours and 24.5 continuing education hours (CEs) from the National Association of Long Term Care Administrator Boards (NAB) are available for completion of this program.
+Yes, 28.75 hours continuing education hours (CEs) from the National Association of Long Term Care Administrator Boards (NAB) are available for completion of this program.

 What does a participant get when they complete the IPCO course?

-Participants receive three certificates at the completion of IPCO:
+Participants receive two certificates at the completion of IPCO:

-• Specialized Training Completion certificate from AHCA, valid for 3 years.
+- Specialized Training Completion certificate from AHCA NCAL, valid for 3 years.

 How long do the certificates last?